IBM-Cloud/docs/local/index.md

 {{site.data.keyword.Bluemix_notm}} Local comes with all included {{site.data.keyword.Bluemix_notm}} runtimes and 64 GB of compute memory.

-In addition, there is a set of services and components that are available for {{site.data.keyword.Bluemix_notm}} Local.
-Review the following table to see what is included and what is available for you to purchase optionally.
+In addition, there is a set of services that are available as {{site.data.keyword.Bluemix_notm}} Local services.
+Review the following table to see what is included and what is available for you to purchase.

+*Table 1.
+Local services and runtimes*

 | **Type** | **Name** | **Description** |
 |----------|----------|-----------------|